bellcd/interview-questions/README.md

       2. Commonly, this involves sending an HTTP request (ie, with an HTTP method) to a particular endpoint specified by the server
       3. The REST pattern is designed to imitate a file structure
       4. [More Details](https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-1-introduction-b4a072f8740f)
+2. Give an example of when you would want to encapsulate logic in a Mongoose Model
+   1. Your model is of the users in your application, and you want to specify what properties of any given user get added to a JSON web token.
+This logic would best be situated inside the Mongoose Model, where it has access to those properties.

 ### System Design